/ Teacher Resources

 12-Sample Rock Packets

-Rock packets are available for the general public and teachers; however we are unable to provide hundreds of packets for each class at every school.
-This is due to decreasing inventory and cost of shipping the rock packets.
-Instead we are sending a classroom set.
-We urge teachers not to give away the packets to their students to keep but to use them year after year and share with other teachers at their school.
+Rock packets are available for the general public and teachers in Arkansas.
+Teachers may request classroom sets for use in their classrooms, however we are unable to provide rock packets for the students to take home.
+This is due to decreasing resources and inventory and increasing costs of shipping the rock packets.
+We urge teachers to keep the packets in the classroom to use year after year and share with other teachers at their school.
 Rock packets include color coded samples with description sheet.
+Out-of state orders for rock packets can be accepted for a shipping charge of $3.00 per packet paid by credit card through our sales office at (501) 296-1877.

 A sedimentary rock that is the principal commercial source of aluminum.
 It is mined in Saline County and has been mined in Pulaski County.